Sex, drugs and alcohol…those are scary issues when you’re raising kids in today’s world.

 Can I really make Paul’s same statement?
 I have to follow Christ.
 Not put on a show for my kids.
 Follow Christ.
 Then, I can glance back and say, “Come on!
 Jump in!
 I’m a few steps, a few years, ahead in my walk with Jesus.
 Follow me as I keep my eyes on Him!
 Watch me!”

-Are you willing to have life-long conversations with your kids?
+Are you willing to have life-long conversations with your kids about sex, drugs and alcohol?
 Are you willing to follow Jesus with such intensity that your children can’t keep their eyes off of you?